 Henry Ford was a grand old man

-Pop also taught us how to feed the magpies that nested in the undeveloped bush at the back of our house.
+Pop also taught us how to feed the magpies that nested in the undeveloped bush blocks at the back of our house.
 We sat next to him on his backyard bench, and he tossed the warbling black and white birds small squares of steak.
-In the days before David Attenborough on TV, it was an enchanting nature show watching the birds hop over and peck at the squares with their sharp pointed beaks; beaks that at other times would have two young boys ducking in fear from the murderous swooping magpies.
+In the days before David Attenborough on TV, it was an enchanting nature show watching the birds hop over and peck at the squares with their sharp-pointed beaks; beaks that at other times would have two young boys ducking in fear of being swooped by the murderous magpies.